3 Free Trams Plus a Monorail on The Las Vegas Strip (Routes & Stops)

 First, it’s important to understand that the free trams found on the west side of the Las Vegas Strip are different from the Las Vegas monorail.
 The city runs the monorail, and it operates from one end of the 4-mile Strip to the other on the east side of Las Vegas Blvd.
 The monorail is a paid system, unlike the trams, which are free.

-The free trams are built and operated by the casinos they run through, which are the:
+The free trams are built and operated by the casinos they run through.
+They include:

 The trams run independently through each route and don’t cover the Strip continuously.
 This means that a small section of the Strip is covered by each tram.

-The trams weren’t really designed to get you up and down the Strip (although they can be used for that), they were built to move you between sister casinos owned by the same company.
+The trams weren’t really designed to get you up and down the length of the Strip (although they can be used for that).
+They were built to move you between sister casinos owned by the same company.
 So you’ll have to do some walking to get between the tram routes, but the trams in total will still save you a great deal of walking.

 The trams are air-conditioned and kept clean, making them a great escape from the Las Vegas heat and hustle and bustle of the city.
 They run about every 5-10 minutes, which keeps the wait time for riders at a minimum.